Falklands War: United Kingdom

 Seventeen newspaper reporters, two photographers, two radio reporters and three television reporters with five technicians sailed with the Task Force to the war.
 The Newspaper Publishers' Association selected them from among 160 applicants, excluding foreign media.
 The hasty selection resulted in the inclusion of two journalists among the war reporters who were interested only in Queen Elizabeth II's son Prince Andrew, who was serving in the conflict.
-The Prince flew a helicopter on multiple missions, including Exocet missile decoy and casualty evacuation.
+The prince flew a helicopter on multiple missions, including Exocet missile decoy and casualty evacuation.

 Merchant vessels had the civilian Inmarsat uplink, which enabled written telex and voice report transmissions via satellite.
 SS Canberra had a facsimile machine that was used to upload 202 pictures from the South Atlantic over the course of the war.
-The Royal Navy leased bandwidth on the U.S. Defense Satellite Communications System for worldwide communications.
-Television demands a thousand times the data rate of telephone, but the Ministry of Defence was unsuccessful in convincing the U.S. to allocate more bandwidth.
+The Royal Navy leased bandwidth on the US Defense Satellite Communications System for worldwide communications.
+Television demands a thousand times the data rate of telephone, but the Ministry of Defence was unsuccessful in convincing the US to allocate more bandwidth.

-TV producers suspected that the enquiry was half-hearted; since the Vietnam War television pictures of casualties and traumatised soldiers were recognised as having negative propaganda value.
+TV producers suspected that the enquiry was half-hearted, since the Vietnam War television pictures of casualties and traumatised soldiers were recognised as having negative propaganda value.
 However, the technology only allowed uploading a single frame per 20 minutes—and only if the military satellites were allocated 100% to television transmissions.
 Videotapes were shipped to Ascension Island, where a broadband satellite uplink was available, resulting in TV coverage being delayed by three weeks.

-The press was very dependent on the Royal Navy, and was censored on site.
+The press was very dependent on the Royal Navy and was censored on site.
 Many reporters in the UK knew more about the war than those with the Task Force.
 Ministry of Defence press briefings in London were characterised by the restrained dictation-speed delivery of its spokesman, Ian McDonald.

-The Royal Navy expected Fleet Street to conduct a Second World War-style positive news campaign but the majority of the British media, especially the BBC, reported the war in a neutral fashion.
+The Royal Navy expected the British press to conduct a Second World War-style positive news campaign but the majority of the British media, especially the BBC, reported the war in a neutral fashion.
 These reporters referred to "the British troops" and "the Argentinian troops" instead of "our lads" and the "Argies".
-The two main tabloid papers presented opposing viewpoints: The Daily Mirror was decidedly anti-war, whilst The Sun became well known for headlines such as "Stick It Up Your Junta!," which, along with the reporting in other tabloids, led to accusations of xenophobia and jingoism.
+The two main tabloid papers presented opposing viewpoints: The Daily Mirror was decidedly anti-war, whilst The Sun became well known for headlines such as "Stick It Up Your Junta!", which, along with the reporting in other tabloids, led to accusations by The Guardian of xenophobia and jingoism.
 The Sun was criticised for its "Gotcha" headline following the sinking of the ARA General Belgrano.